chenshuyan9632/webpack-2.x-by-sample/00 Intro/02 Server/README.md

 # 02 Server

 In this sample we are going to enter into "dev mode".
-Working with files service is not ideal when you are developing a web application, we will learn how to launch a lite web server, how deploy our bundle into a dist folder (including `index.html`) , how to debug our es6 code directly into the browser debugger and minify our `bundle.js`.
+Working with files service is not ideal when you are developing a web application, we will learn how to na lite web server, how deploy our bundle into a dist folder (including `index.html`)
+, how to debug our es6 code directly into the browser debugger and minify our `bundle.js`.